overlookmotel/sequelize-hierarchy/README.md

 	var Folder = sequelize.define('Folder', name: { type: Sequelize.STRING });
 	Folder.isHierarchy();

+This does the following:

+* Adds a column `ParentId` to Folder model
+* Adds a column `HierarchyLevel` to Folder model (which should not be updated directly)
-This creates a new table `FoldersAncestors` which contains the ancestry information and will be automatically updated as you create, update and delete folders using standard sequelize methods.
+* Creates a new table `FoldersAncestors` which contains the ancestry information
+* Creates hooks into standard sequelize methods (create, update and destroy etc) to automatically update the ancestry table as details in the folder table change

+The column and table names etc can be modified by passing options to `.isHierarchy()`.
+See `modelExtends.js` in the code for details.

 ## Changelog